 Here are some quick visual steps.
 Find the full recipe with exact measurements on the recipe card below.

 Add all of the ingredients to the jar and whisk them together.
-Be sure the break up any seed clumps
+Be sure to break up any seed clumps

 Let it sit for a few minutes and then revisit it to stir again.
 Make sure to break up any seed clusters you notice and stir in any seeds that may have gathered along the wall of the jar.